 The institute's roots date to the 1960s, when members of the Blacksburg chapter of the American Association of University Women decided to volunteer their time teaching English.
 The association held free classes in church basements or members' homes to help the spouses of international students and faculty members learn English.

 The program would eventually come under the umbrella of the now defunct University Community International Council and was at the Cranwell International Center at Virginia Tech.
 In 1992, the program, called the English Language Institute of Virginia Tech, became part of the university’s Division of Continuing Education.
-The institute joined Outreach and International Affairs in 2003.
+The English Language Institute joined Outreach and International Affairs in 2003 as part of the university's outreach portfolio.